-At the bottom of the hierarchy we have the Physiological needs, the basic human needs and motivations that dominate our body in intensity: air, food, water, sex, sleep, excretion, constant body temperature.
+At the bottom of the hierarchy we have the Physiological needs, the basic needs and motivations that dominate our body in intensity: air, food, water, sex, sleep, excretion, constant body temperature.

 Our DNA contains written information about the Physiological needs, beside other information.
 This type of knowledge is accessed by the fetus during his growing process in his mommy`s womb.
 The baby learns to use his lungs in the womb, even if he breathes amniotic liquid, not air; learns how to pee and learns the excretion process.

 When we speak about Safety needs, we think about the security of the body and of employment, security of resources, of property and of morality, security of the family and of health.
 Also, everything that keeps us in the comfort zone.
 These needs appear only when the first level of the hierarchy is satisfied.

 The need of safety manifests both at adults and at children.
 Children build their safety zone around the adult`s feelings and behavior.
 The personal security is the most important for them.
 Adults build safety around material things such insurance policies, saving accounts.
 That is because adult’s needs are dominated by health and well-being security and financial security.